Following are a number of back-translations as well as a sample translation for translators of Psalm 9:10:

 - Chichewa Contempary Chichewa translation, 2002/2016:

-who saves the righteous hearted.”
+for You Jehovah, you have never forsaken those who seek you.”
 (Source: Mawu a Mulungu mu Chichewa Chalero Back Translation)

 - Newari: